Physical distancing, masks, vaccines, and other preventive measures

 - Phase 3 trials: These trials typically enroll tens of thousands of people.
 This is the first phase that involves a placebo group.
 It compares the number of people who get sick in the vaccine group to the number of people who get sick in the placebo group.
 This is the only phase that can show whether or not the immune response triggered by the vaccine actually protects against infection in the real world.

 mRNA, or messenger RNA, is genetic material that contains instructions for making proteins. mRNA vaccines for COVID-19 contain synthetic mRNA.
 Inside the body, the mRNA enters human cells and instructs them to produce the "spike" protein found on the surface of SARS-CoV-2, the virus that causes COVID-19.
-The body recognizes the spike protein as an invader, and produces antibodies against it.
-If the antibodies later encounter the actual virus, they are ready to recognize and destroy it before it causes illness.
+The body recognizes the spike protein as an invader, and starts producing antibodies against it.
+Soon after, the cell breaks down the mRNA into harmless pieces If the antibodies later encounter the actual virus, they are ready to recognize and destroy it before it causes illness.

 What are adenovirus vaccines?
 What do we know about adenovirus vaccines that are being developed for COVID-19?

 Adenoviruses can cause a variety of illnesses, including the common cold.
 They are being used in two leading COVID-19 vaccine candidates as capsules (the scientific term is vectors) to deliver the coronavirus spike protein into the body.
 The spike protein prompts the immune system to produce antibodies against it, preparing the body to attack the SARS-CoV-2 virus if it later infects the body.

 In December 2020, AstraZeneca published promising results of an adenovirus-based vaccine that it developed with researchers at the University of Oxford.
 The study was published in the journal The Lancet.